pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 Future Strategies  (5 mins)

 ^
-Current project, bringing in majority of data to custom DB tables
+Current project, bringing in majority of data to custom database tables

 ^
 Permanant Cache - do you really need to clear cache?